Crew Training Manual & Procedures

 Describe the main points of the Pegasus safety briefing.

-Congratulations for qualifying at level Crew aboard Pegasus.
+Congratulations for qualifying at Crew 1 aboard Pegasus.

 A. Competency at Deck Positions